- March 26, 2021

 - Often there is an inability of technical experts to attain mutually beneficial relationships with employees.

-The end result is that employees lack clarity of expectations, have no clear pathway for advancement and see the organization as not interested in or valuing them.
+The result is that employees lack clear expectations, have no clear pathway for advancement and see the organization as not interested in or valuing them.

 In my book, Creating High Performers-7 Questions to Ask Your Direct Reports , I sought 1) to give uncertain managers greater certainty about what they need to deliver in order to improve performance and 2) to provide a tool to determine whether underperformance in an employee was the result of the supervisor’s inaction or a choice the employee was making.
 Having now trained and coached managers in numerous organizations on the methods from the book, they have proven successful in achieving both objectives.

-The second edition of the book (now available at most on-line retailers), I address many of the questions that have arisen from managers who are actively putting the methods to work.
-I also delve more deeply on what managers need to produce and talk about the impact of improved management practice on organizational culture, i.e., employee engagement.
+The second edition of the book (now available at most on-line retailers), I address many of the questions that have arisen from managers trying to put the methods to work, delve more deeply on what managers need to produce and talk about the impact of improved management practice on organizational culture, i.e., employee engagement.